swapnil280493/iccsap-samples/operator/platform/k8s/uninstall.md

 ## Delete the operator

-To uninstall the deployments and the FileNet Content Manager operator, use the 'deleteOperator.sh' command to delete all the resources that are linked to the operator.
+To uninstall the deployments and the IBM Content Collector for SAP operator, use the 'deleteOperator.sh' command to delete all the resources that are linked to the operator.

 ```bash
    ./scripts/deleteOperator.sh